V. G. Siddhartha: Personal life

 Siddhartha was married to Malavika Krishna and had two children Amartya Hegde and Ishaan Hegde.
-His son Amartya married to D. K. Shivakumar daughter Aishwarya Shivakumar on 14 February 2021.
+His son Amartya married to D. K. Shivakumar's daughter Aishwarya Shivakumar on 14 February 2021.
 Siddhartha was the son-in-law of S. M. Krishna, the Chief Minister of Karnataka, Indian Minister for External Affairs and Governor of Maharashtra.

 Death

 On the evening of 29 July 2019, he told his driver to stop as they approached the bridge over the Nethravati River in Ullal, Mangalore.
 He directed the driver to wait for him at the other end of the bridge giving an impression that he wanted to take a stroll.
 The driver reported to the police that he did not show up even after an hour; which led to a search of the area for him.
 The Indian Coast Guard and National Disaster Response Force eventually joined a search.
 A letter, apparently written by Siddhartha and addressed to his company board, shareholders, and family, surfaced a few hours after he went missing.
 This letter detailed the unbearable pressure he was subjected to over the years and the harassment he faced under the "previous" Director General of Income Tax (Investigation) (referred to as DG in the letter).

 His body was found at the Hoige Bazaar beach on 31 July around 6:30 am by local fishermen who informed the police.
 His body was cremated at Chethanahalli coffee estate owned by his family in Chikkamagalur district on 31 July 2019.

 A police investigation into his death, reported suicide by drowning as the cause.